 In other words, it is possible to align an explicitly and obviously religious construct such as a church mass with an evidently purely earthly construct, that of the mortgage scheme in question, because both are underpinned by religion, even if that is not immediately apparent in the mortgage scheme.

-However, it might be argued that in relation to the case at hand, Fa’agatu, the legal issues are different from the type of religious charity law issues highlighted in the Gilmour and Liberty Trust cases.
-Nonetheless, I would submit that there will likely be just as many issues facing the judiciary in non-charity law cases as there would be charity law cases because of the very nature of religion itself.
-This is because religion is an intangible construct that does not readily align with tangible legal principles, which are secular constructs, for all intents and purposes.
-There are arguments that the law is derived from religion and indeed that “the ultimate source of law is God, or some God” (Juliet Chevalier-Watts, “Faith, Hope and Charity – a Critical Review of Charity Law's Socio-legal Reconciliation of the Advancement of Religion as a Recognised Head of Charity” unpublished PhD Thesis, 2020, University of Waikato at 77, citing Rex J Ahdar “The inevitability of Law and Religion: An Introduction” in Law and Religion Rex J Ahdar (ed) (Ashgate, Aldershot, 2000) at 1, referring to Arthur A Leff “Unspeakable Ethics” (1979) Duke Law Journal at 1230).
-That is because, as has been asserted:
+However, it might be argued that in Fa’agatu, the legal issues are different from the type of religious charity law issues highlighted in the Gilmour and Liberty Trust cases.
+Nonetheless, there will likely be as many issues facing the judiciary in non-charity law cases as there would be in charity law cases because of the very nature of religion itself.
+Religion is an intangible construct that does not readily align with tangible legal principles which are, for all intents and purposes, secular constructs.
+There are arguments that the law is derived from religion and indeed that “the ultimate source of law is God, or some God” (Rex J Ahdar “The inevitability of Law and Religion: An Introduction” in Rex J Ahdar (ed) Law and Religion (Ashgate, Aldershot, 2000) at 1, referring to Arthur A Leff “Unspeakable Ethics” (1979) Duke Law Journal at 1230.
+See also Juliet Chevalier-Watts, “Faith, Hope and Charity – a Critical Review of Charity Law's Socio-legal Reconciliation of the Advancement of Religion as a Recognised Head of Charity” unpublished PhD Thesis, 2020, University of Waikato).
+That is because, as has been asserted (Ahdar, above, at 1, citing Rousas John Rushdoony The Institutes of Biblical Law (Presbyterian & Reformed Publishing, New Jersey, 1973) at 4-5, emphasis removed):

 Law is in every culture religious in origin.
 Because law governs man and society, because it establishes and declares the meaning of justice and righteousness, law is inescapably religious in that it establishes in practical fashion the ultimate concerns of a culture … Second, it must be recognized that in any culture the source of law is the god of that society.
 If law has its source in man’s reason, then reason is the god of that society.
 If the source is oligarchy or in a court, senate, or ruler, then that is the god of that system … Modern humanism the religion of the state, locates law in the state and thus makes the state, or the people, as they find expression in the state, the god of that system.
-(Juliet Chevalier-Watts, “Faith, Hope and Charity – a Critical Review of Charity Law's Socio-legal Reconciliation of the Advancement of Religion as a Recognised Head of Charity” unpublished PhD Thesis, 2020, University of Waikato at 77, citing Rex J Ahdar “The inevitability of Law and Religion: An Introduction” in Law and Religion Rex J Ahdar (ed) (Ashgate, Aldershot, 2000) at 1, citing Rousas John Rushdoony The Institutes of Biblical Law (Presbyterian & Reformed Publishing, New Jersey, 1973) at 4-5 (emphasis removed).)

-However, in a modern day Western democratic state context, such as New Zealand, “it has been traditional to distinguish law and religion, and church and the state” Juliet Chevalier-Watts, “Faith, Hope and Charity – a Critical Review of Charity Law's Socio-legal Reconciliation of the Advancement of Religion as a Recognised Head of Charity” unpublished PhD Thesis, 2020, University of Waikato at 77), thus for the purposes of this Case Comment, legal principles are considered secular principles, thus differentiating them in their construct from religious principles.
-Further, it is beyond the scope of this discussion to address the complex topic of separation of church and state.
+However, in a modern day Western democratic state context, such as in New Zealand, “it has been traditional to distinguish law and religion, and church and the state” (Juliet Chevalier-Watts, “Faith, Hope and Charity – a Critical Review of Charity Law's Socio-legal Reconciliation of the Advancement of Religion as a Recognised Head of Charity” unpublished PhD Thesis, 2020, University of Waikato at 77).
+Thus for the purposes of this comment, legal principles are considered secular principles, differentiating them in their construction from religious principles.